Skip to main content

 Is PAS 24 enough for home security?

 PAS 24:2022 is the minimum security standard required by UK Building Regulations (Approved Document Q) for new-build residential doors.
-While it provides a baseline level of protection against opportunistic attack, it is significantly less rigorous than SR3.
-PAS 24 testing simulates a casual attack lasting around 1–3 minutes, whereas SR3 testing subjects the door to a sustained 20-minute assault with heavy tools.
-For homeowners seeking genuine peace of mind, SR3 offers substantially greater protection.
+While it provides a baseline level of protection against opportunistic attack, it is significantly less rigorous than BS EN 1627 RC4.
+PAS 24 testing simulates a casual attack lasting around 1–3 minutes; BS EN 1627 RC4 tests a sustained, multi-stage attack with heavy-duty hand tools and battery-operated power tools.
+For homeowners seeking genuine peace of mind, BS EN 1627 RC4 (every SteelR door's certification) offers substantially greater protection.

 What does Secured by Design mean?